YuanL12/yuanl12.github.io/_pages/about.md

 ## TDA Packages
 Topological data analysis(TDA) is new applied mathematics area that attracts a lot of scientists.
 There are many packages useful online for you to perform computation.
 I will list some of them below with their installation recommendation:

-Frist I recommend use python with version 3.7
-`conda create -n bats python=3.7`
+Frist, I recommend using python with version 3.7 `conda create -n bats python=3.7`

 - **[BATS.py](https://bnels.github.io/BATS.py/#/installation)**